Abdurrahman-gurib/Transport-Reservation-System/README.md

-# CabsOnline Taxi Bookings (Web Development Assignment 2)
+# Transport Reservation System

-> A Taxi Booking System with HTML, PHP, MySQL and AJAX
+> A Booking System implemented with HTML, CSS PHP, MySQL and AJAX

 Overall, this assignment received full (40/40) marks as it met all required criteria.